InfOmics/GRAFIMO/README.md

 **For more options**

-For more options refer to ou [Wiki](https://github.com/pinellolab/GRAFIMO/wiki) or type
+For more options refer to our [Wiki](https://github.com/InfOmics/GRAFIMO/wiki) or type
 ```
 grafimo -h
 ```